 While chatting about the topic, I realized there are three big reasons why owning up to our actions is a must.

+First off, it’s for our peace of mind.
 You might find it hard to believe, but there was a time when I never owned up to my mistakes.
 Always found a way to dodge the blame.

-Making excuses messes with our heads.
+Let me break it down for you: Making excuses messes with our heads.
 It tricks our minds into believing we couldn’t have done anything differently for a better result.
+However, the truth is that there is always room for alteration, which could result in a distinct outcome.

+Excuses?
+They’re like a loop.
+Continuously making them traps you in a cycle of repeating the same mistakes.
 Albert Einstein nailed it: “Insanity is doing the same thing over and over again, expecting a different outcome.”
 Drop the excuses and break the loop!

 Here’s the next big reason to own up to our mistakes: it’s all about the impact on those around us.
 It’s time to take responsibility!

-1. Someone is owning up, saying, “Oops, I messed up.
+Pause for a second and ponder this: Who would you trust more?
+Someone owning up, saying, “Oops, I messed up.
 But here’s my plan to fix it!”
+OR The person going, “Nothing I could do; it’s out of my hands!”?

 Simple, right?
 Trust goes to the one taking responsibility and showing they’re ready to make things right.